Skip to main content

 Kansas City BBQ dish

-The original gas-station location is a genuine BBQ pilgrimage site, and the Z-Man sandwich — smoked brisket, smoked provolone, crispy onion rings on a Kaiser roll — is arguably the single best BBQ sandwich in America.
+The original gas-station location is a BBQ pilgrimage site.
+The Z-Man sandwich (smoked brisket, smoked provolone, crispy onion rings on a Kaiser roll) is arguably the single best BBQ sandwich in America.

 Kansas City BBQ dish

-The Freight House location inside a beautifully renovated railway building is the most atmospheric BBQ experience in KC; the burnt ends — smoked 10–12 hours over hickory — and lamb ribs (a KC specialty unique to Jack Stack) are standouts.
+The Freight House location inside a renovated railway building is the most atmospheric BBQ experience in KC.
+Burnt ends smoked 10–12 hours over hickory, and lamb ribs (a KC specialty unique to Jack Stack), are the standouts.

 Kansas City BBQ dish

-Food writers have been declaring Arthur Bryant's one of the best restaurants in America since Calvin Trillin wrote about it in 1972 — the tangy, vinegary sauce is the least sweet of the major KC styles and completely unlike anything you'll get elsewhere.
+Food writers have been calling Arthur Bryant's one of the best restaurants in America since Calvin Trillin wrote about it in 1972.
+The tangy, vinegary sauce is the least sweet of the major KC styles, completely unlike anything you'll get elsewhere.

 French bistro dish

-Chef Romain Monnoyeur earned a James Beard semifinalist nod for Best Chef: Midwest; Tuesday steak nights and mussels-frites at half the price of comparable French cooking in bigger cities make it the best non-BBQ value in the city.
+Chef Romain Monnoyeur earned a James Beard semifinalist nod for Best Chef: Midwest.
+Tuesday steak nights and mussels-frites at half the price of comparable French cooking in bigger cities.
+The best non-BBQ value in the city.

 Modern German dish

-A Crossroads anchor with James Beard semifinalist recognition and a 2024 Outstanding Wine Program nod — farm-fresh modern German cooking with inventive seasonal tasting menus.
+A Crossroads anchor.
+James Beard semifinalist recognition and a 2024 Outstanding Wine Program nod.
+Farm-fresh modern German cooking with seasonal tasting menus.

 What to See